-After a decidedly unpromising start to his reign, Duke Jing of Qi (齊景公) restored the wealth and power of the state while working in tandem with his great prime minister Yan Ying (晏嬰) – only to send it spinning back into rapid decline after succumbing to the manifold temptations of a life of lavish luxury and unbridled pleasure.
+After a decidedly unpromising start to his reign, Duke Jing of Qi (齊景公) restored the wealth and power of the state while working in tandem with his great chief minister Yan Ying (晏嬰) – only to send it spinning back into rapid decline after succumbing to the manifold temptations of a life of lavish luxury and unbridled pleasure.

 As the son of a concubine, the duke would have had little chance of assuming the throne of Qi if the hand of fate hadn’t intervened.
 This came in the form of a powerful minister called Cuizi (崔子), who murdered the duke’s half-brother and then-ruler of state, Duke Zhuang (齊莊公), in 547 BCE after discovering that his sovereign was conducting an affair with his wife Tang Jiang (棠姜).

 Although Cuizi had Duke Jing hastily installed on the throne the day after the death of his half-brother, the duke was little more than a figurehead during the first couple of years of his reign.
-He was forced to sit on the sidelines while Cuizi and Qing Feng (慶封), his co-prime minister and alleged collaborator in the assassination of Duke Zhuang, vied with each other for control of the state.
+He was forced to sit on the sidelines while Cuizi and Qing Feng (慶封), his co-chief minister and alleged collaborator in the assassination of Duke Zhuang, vied with each other for control of the state.

 After about a year, Cuizi made the fatal mistake of asking Qing Feng for assistance after his two sons from his deceased first wife murdered the son of his second wife in a bitter fight over who would succeed their father as head of the family.
 Qing Feng leapt at this unexpected opportunity to destroy his rival, not only killing the two sons but the rest of the family as well – leaving the grief-stricken Cuizi and his wife no choice but to commit suicide in 546 BCE.